Gwinnett Chamber of Commerce

-The Gwinnett Chamber of Commerce' is Gwinnett County, Georgia's non-profit, member-funded business advocacy organization, representing a number of businesses within Gwinnett and the metro Atlanta region.
+The Gwinnett Chamber of Commerce', is Gwinnett County, Georgia's non-profit, member-funded business advocacy organization, representing a number of businesses within Gwinnett and the metro Atlanta region.

 The Gwinnett Chamber of Commerce hired seven new staff members and created national and global marketing teams after Gwinnett County revamped its development strategy in 2007 to prevent the slowing of the area's job growth.
 The Gwinnett Chamber recently won five projects —including a 75-job expansion of Habasit America, a Suwanee, Ga., belting company, and a 300-job unit of California's YesVideo Inc., which transfers VHS to DVD.
 The Gwinnett Chamber is responsible for bringing at least 5,000 new jobs to the county in the past 24 months.

-The Gwinnett Chamber represents business organizations seeking to further their collective interests, while advancing their community, region, state or nation through voluntary networks and societies.
+The Gwinnett Chamber represents business organizations seeking to further their collective interests while advancing their community, region, state or nation through voluntary networks and societies.
 The Gwinnett Chamber builds stronger communities by focusing on business, civic, and political priorities in the local and regional community to ensure a high quality of life.
 These issues include transportation and water; education and workforce development; revitalization and redevelopment; healthcare; arts and culture; and protecting our pro-business environment.
 Employing over 750,000 workers across the metro Atlanta and Georgia Innovation Crescent regions, The Gwinnett Chamber works to create jobs and wealth, strengthen community and quality of life and grow businesses.
+Nick Masino is the current president and CEO of the Gwinnett Chamber.